 Choose the item you wish to remove then click the Remove icon.
 If there are more than one, you can select them all together then click the Remove button.

 Once you've deleted anything unnecessary, restart your Mac to clear the cache and delete other temporary files.
 This will give back the disk space used as virtual memory.
+So it might fix the "Your system has run out of application memory" error.

 If you've done everything above and you're still getting the same error message, you’re going to need to track down the root of the problem by using tools already accessible on your computer.
 The Activity Monitor is just that.
 It will allow you to see everything that's currently running on your Mac and show you the resources it all is consuming, including RAM.
 To find the Activity Monitor: